How understanding the role of flavonoids in our diet is leading the way in improving our health.

 Despite improvements in treatments resulting in significant declines in mortality rates it is clear that prevention also plays a key role in the future management of disease, and that good nutrition is essential to this.

-Professor Cassidy's research highlights the beneficial effects of naturally occurring compounds in fruits and vegetables called flavonoids, as likely constituents in lowering disease risk.
+Currently Director of Interdisciplinary Research at The Institute for Global Food Security (IGFS) Queen's University Belfast) Professor Cassidy's research highlights the beneficial effects of naturally occurring compounds in fruits and vegetables called flavonoids, as likely constituents in lowering disease risk.